 Calculation of Energy Savings

 The savings calculation methodology uses a regression equation to calculate the energy savings for a variety of common situations.
+The equation variables are limited to the ranges listed; if the actual conditions fall outside of these ranges custom calculations are required.

 Electric Energy Savings